-During the year we continued with a broad spectrum of established programs including sports, leadership.
-IT and STEM, a summer camp to Lake Macquarie, Harmony Day, ANZAC and Remembrance Day ceremonies, our celebration of Islamic festivals and significant days (including our iftar dinner Literacy and Numeracy Week, National Reconciliation Week and Harmony Day.
+During the year we continued with our rich and diverse programs including sports, leadership.
+IT and STEM, a winter ski camp to the Snowy Mountains, a Yr.
+6 trip to the Gold Coast, ANZAC and Remembrance Day ceremonies, our celebration of Islamic festivals and significant days (including our iftar dinner Literacy and Numeracy Week, National Reconciliation Week and Harmony Day.
 I was immensely proud to see the school engaged in wider community initiatives including the Heart Foundation, Cancer Council and contributing food items for vulnerable local families including refugees and victims of domestic violence locally.
+Our Parent Council Biggest Morning Tea raised funds to fight cancer and brought together our parent body in a social setting.
 Globally we supported impoverished communities including orphanages with our charity partners.
-We also supported those impacted by natural disasters in Turkey, Syria, Morocco, Libya and Pakistan and the war in Gaza.
+We also supported those impacted by natural disasters locally and abroad as well as those displaced by conflict.